 What is ustekinumab?

-Ustekinumab (pronounced yoo stek in YOO mab) is a prescription medication used to treat moderate to severe psoriasis and Crohn’s disease, and active psoriatic arthritis.
-It reduces inflammation by blocking two proteins in the body.
-It is given as an infusion into a vein (IV) or as an injection under the skin.
+Ustekinumab is a prescription medication used to treat moderate to severe psoriasis, Crohn’s disease, and active psoriatic arthritis.
 Ustekinumab is sold under the brand name Stelara®.

-Individuals break down medicines at different rates.
-On average it takes about 15-46 days for one half of this medicine to leave the body.
-This means it can take between 2.5 – 9 months before most of the medicine will be gone from the body.
-However, it may take longer to clear from the body in some people who have been on ustekinumab for a long period of time.
+People eliminate medication at different rates.
+On average it takes between 2.5 – 9 months before most of the medication will be gone from the body.
+It may take longer to clear from the body in some people who have been on ustekinumab for a long period of time.

-Can taking ustekinumab make it more difficult for me to become pregnant?
+I take ustekinumab.
+Can it make it harder for me to get pregnant?

 Can my baby receive live vaccines before one year of age if I take ustekinumab later in pregnancy?

-Ustekinumab has not been studied for use during breastfeeding.
-Because ustekinumab is a very large protein, it is not likely that very much of the medication would be able to pass into breast milk.
-Also ustekinumab is not well absorbed by the gut, so any of the medication that gets into breastmilk would be unlikely to enter the baby’s system.
-Premature babies (born before 37 weeks of pregnancy) have digestive systems that not fully developed and may be able to absorb more of the medication through breast milk.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+Ustekinumab has not been well studied during breastfeeding.
+Because ustekinumab is a very large protein, it is thought that very little medication would pass into breast milk.
+Ustekinumab is also a medication that is not well absorbed by the GI tract (gut), so any of the medication that gets into breast milk would be unlikely to enter the baby’s system.
+Babies who are born preterm (born before 37 weeks of pregnancy) can have digestive systems that are not fully developed and may be able to absorb more of the medication through breast milk.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-There are no studies looking at possible risks to a pregnancy when the father takes ustekinumab.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if ustekinumab could affect male fertility or increase the chance of birth defects In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at ustekinumab and other medications used to treat autoimmune diseases in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or or sign up at http://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting a study looking at autoimmune diseases like psoriasis and the medications used to treat autoimmune diseases in pregnancy.
+If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.